tongning/sidewalk-docker/README.md

   ```
   Once you see this message, visit `http://localhost:9000` to see the webpage.

-  <font color="#FF5544">Note:</font>
+  **Important note:**

   You may encounter errors related to failed downloads of Scala components.
 To resolve them, just quit (Ctrl+C) and rerun `docker-compose up` until all components download successfully.
 This is a [known issue](https://github.com/ProjectSidewalk/SidewalkWebpage/issues/483).
 * You are finished!
 Edit the code in the SidewalkWebpage folder, and  the site will rebuild automatically.
 You can also connect a debugger to port 9999 on your local machine.
 We recommend using an IDE, such as IntelliJ.

 #### Configuration notes